Patient's Query

 Hi doctor,

-I have a lump on my breast that is painful.
-It is on the right breast, under the underarms.
-I was given vitamin E medicine, and I was told to get ultrasound and FNAC.
+I have a lump in my breast that is painful.
+It is on the right breast, under the underarm.
+I was given vitamin E medicine, and I was told to get an ultrasound and FNAC.
 I have attached both my reports.
-The reports say FNAC smear prepared from right breast reveal abundant neutrophils admixed with few lymphocytes and some foamy macrophages.
-Few groups and sheets of benign ductal epithelial cells with apocrine changes in some of them is noted.
+The reports say FNAC smear prepared from the right breast reveals abundant neutrophils, admixed with a few lymphocytes and some foamy macrophages.
+A few groups and sheets of benign ductal epithelial cells with apocrine changes in some of them are noted.
 Nuclear crowding and nuclear overlapping are also seen in some of these ductal cells.
 No granuloma or atypical cells are noted.
 Acute suppurative lesion of the right breast.
-Could you please tell me if the reports are suggestive of a breast cancer?
+Could you please tell me if the reports are suggestive of breast cancer?

 Hi,